Questacon: Questacon Science Circus

-The Questacon Science Circus is an outreach program of Questacon and is the most extensive science outreach program of its kind in the world.
-Each year, the Science Circus engages with more than 100,000 people, travels 25,000 kilometers, runs professional development courses for 600 teachers and visits about 30 remote Indigenous communities as well as hospitals, nursing homes and special schools.
+The Questacon Science Circus is an outreach program of Questacon and is the most extensive science outreach program of its kind.
+Every year, the Science Circus engages with more than 100,000 people, travels 25,000 kilometres, runs professional development courses for 600 teachers, and visits about 30 remote Indigenous communities as well as hospitals, nursing homes and special schools.

 The Questacon Science Circus is a partnership between Questacon and the Australian National University.
 The Science Circus won the Prime Minister's Award for Community Business Partnerships in 2006.

 Fifteen or sixteen science graduates staff the Science Circus as it travels, bringing lively presentations of science to towns and schools.
-The Science Circus also supports the teaching of science and technology by running practical and fun professional development workshops for teachers.
+The Science Circus supports the teaching of science and technology by running practical and fun professional development workshops for teachers.
 While working for the Science Circus, each presenter also completes a Masters of Science Communication Outreach through the Centre for the Public Awareness of Science at the Australian National University.
 Coursework includes studies in print media, program evaluation and exhibition design.

 Every year the Science Circus presenters graduate from the course and a new team are selected.
 The first team graduated in 1988 and there are now over 300 Science Circus graduates.
-Graduates have contributed to programs on Australian Broadcasting Corporation Radio, the Diffusion Science Radio Show, Cosmos Magazine, and The Mr. Science Show podcast.
+Graduates have contributed to programs on Australian Broadcasting Corporation Radio, the Diffusion Science Radio Show, Cosmos Magazine and The Mr. Science Show podcast.